pedroteosousa/rubiks-cube/README.md

 ## Documentation

-Check the documentations of this package at the [wiki page](https://github.com/pedroteosousa/rubiks-cube/wiki).
+Check the documentation of this package at the [wiki page](https://github.com/pedroteosousa/rubiks-cube/wiki).

 ## License